 She also earned an invitation to join the Meredith chapter of the Alpha Sigma Lambda, a highly selective national honor society for nontraditional students pursuing their first undergraduate degree.
 Meredith’s Pi Theta chapter was the first one established at a women’s college in N.C.

-Under the guidance of Cassandra Lilly, laboratory manager, Barbara performed a variety of jobs within the Chemistry Department.
+Under the guidance of Cassandra Lilly, laboratory manager, Barb performed a variety of jobs within the Chemistry Department.
 Those work experiences allowed for growth, the opportunity to develop a sense of her likes and dislikes in the chemistry area, and the opportunity to develop relationships with faculty, staff, and other students.
 A variety of responsibilities led her to become the Head TA/Lab Assistant for the Chemistry Department, tutoring, and assisting students of all levels.

 “I enjoyed helping other people, especially with something that I understood and they were having trouble with.
 I wanted to help them understand it, too.”

-Barbara is quick to note that conducting research is important and informative, but presenting research was empowering.
+Barb is quick to note that conducting research is important and informative, but presenting research was empowering.
 Presenting her research during Celebrating Student Achievement Day and at the Women’s Undergraduate Research Conference helped prepare her for presenting at the national level.
 The national conference provided a more impactful experience.
 “I was able to share what I did and people were interested.
 It’s a whole different experience when people care about what you are doing.
 This wasn’t something I did to be busy, this is something I did that was actually important and it affects people.”

-“I am really glad I took those classes, because they opened up my eyes to more I could do in chemistry.
+“I am really glad I took those classes because they opened up my eyes to more I could do in chemistry.
 It gave me a direction.”